jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 content distribution networks to be built.
-Because HTTP's inbuilt headers for content type, language negotiation, and resource expiry are used according to the originally intended meanings [@headers], existing HTTP intermediaries such as load balancing proxies, gateways, and caches need make no special accommodation for REST resources.
+Because HTTP's inbuilt headers for content type, language negotiation, and resource expiry are used according to the originally intended meanings [@headers], existing intermediaries such as load balancing proxies, gateways, and caches need make no special accommodation for REST resources.

 Despite REST adopting the mechanisms and semantics of HTTP, whereas